thenahidul/responsive-owl-carousel-elementor/readme.md

 * Testimonial Carousel with Several Versions
 * Team Carousel with Several Versions
 * Image Slider with the Caption
+* Image Slider with overlay content and the Caption
 * Draggable Carousel Item Sorting
 * Fully Responsive
 * Individual styling for each Item Elements